-All emollients (except Doublebase Gel and Liquid Paraffin) can be used as soap substitute.
-(Aqueous cream may be used as a soap substitute but not recommended as an emollient because it may cause stinging in a high proportion of patients).
+All emollients above (except Zerodouble Gel and WSP:LP) can be used as soap substitute.
+Aqueous cream is not recommended as an emollient because it may cause stinging in a high proportion of patients.
 Paste bandages may be considered in patches of lichenified eczema on the limbs.